-Welcome to White Lodge Vets, the veterinary surgery in Exmouth town centre, Devon.
+Welcome to White Lodge Vets, the only truly independent veterinary surgery in Exmouth town centre, Devon.
 Our clinic has been run by Linda Salmon B. Vet.Med., M.R.C.V.S. and colleagues since November 2007 and serves Exmouth, Budleigh Salterton, Lympstone, Woodbury, Clyst St Mary, Clyst St George, Topsham and surrounding areas.

-We provide expert veterinary care for your dog, cat, rabbit, guinea pig, rat, mouse, gerbil, hamster, tortoise, parrot or other companion animal.
+We provide expert veterinary care for your dog, cat, rabbit, guinea pig, rat, mouse, gerbil, hamster, tortoise, parrot, budgie or other companion animal.

-Our independent surgery offers a personalised and caring service for your pet or companion animal.
+Our independent surgery offers a personal and caring service for your family pet or companion animal.

-Our veterinary service consultations are by appointment only.
+Our consultations with veterinary surgeons or registered veterinary nurses are by appointment only.

 Exmouth Veterinary Surgeon | White Lodge Veterinary Centre Ltd. | 01395 267928